The-OpenROAD-Project/DAC-2020-Tutorial/5_antenna_fix_example/README.md

 ### Antenna Fixing

-The method removes all fillers in the OpenDB, then it traverses all nets to check antenna violation.
+The following method removes all fillers in the OpenDB, then it traverses all nets to check antenna violation.
 If a violation is detected, add_antenna_cell method is called to add diodes to the target instance.
 The antenna cell name `antenna_cell_name` and the output file name `target_file` need be set in advance.

 ![AntennaFixing](img/AntFixing.png)